dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**: nvidia-container-toolkit is not installed on GPU nodes.

-**Resolution**: Go to `<../InstallationGuides/BuildingClusters/install_kubernetes.html>`_ and follow the steps to download nvidia-container-toolkit and perform the necessary configurations based on the OS running on the cluster.
+**Resolution**: Go to `Install Kubernetes <../InstallationGuides/BuildingClusters/install_kubernetes.html>`_ and follow the steps to download nvidia-container-toolkit and perform the necessary configurations based on the OS running on the cluster.